PaulRBerg/prb-math/README.md

 ## Usage

-PRBMath is not a library in the Solidity [sense](https://docs.soliditylang.org/en/v0.8.17/contracts.html#libraries).
-It's just a collection of free functions implemented for two user-defined value types:
+There are two user-defined value types:

 1. SD59x18 (signed)
 2. UD60x18 (unsigned)

 If you don't need negative numbers, there's no point in using the signed flavor.
 The unsigned flavor is more gas efficient.

+Note that PRBMath is not a library in the Solidity [sense](https://docs.soliditylang.org/en/v0.8.17/contracts.html#libraries).
+It's just a collection of free functions.

 ### Importing